pytorch/serve/docs/performance_checklist.md

 - Use fp16 for GPU inference.
 The speed will most likely more than double on newer GPUs with tensor cores, with negligible accuracy degradation.
 Technically fp16 is a type of quantization but since it seldom suffers from loss of accuracy for inference it should always be explored.
 As shown in this [article](https://docs.nvidia.com/deeplearning/performance/mixed-precision-training/index.html#abstract), use of fp16 offers speed up in large neural network applications.

-- Use model quantization (i.e., int8) for CPU inference.
+- Use model quantization (i.e. int8) for CPU inference.
 Explore different quantization options: dynamic quantization, static quantization, and quantization aware training, as well as tools such as Intel Neural Compressor that provide more sophisticated quantization methods.
+It is worth noting that quantization comes with some loss in accuracy and might not always offer significant speed up on some hardware thus this might not always be the right approach.

 - Balance throughput and latency with smart batching.
 While meeting the latency SLA try larger batch sizes to increase the throughput.

-- Try [torchscript](https://pytorch.org/docs/stable/jit.html), [inference_mode](https://pytorch.org/docs/stable/generated/torch.inference_mode.html), and [optimize_for_inference](https://pytorch.org/docs/stable/generated/torch.jit.optimize_for_inference.html).
-Torchscript provides tools that incrementally transition models from purely python to a torchscript program which can be run independently of python.
-This gives us the ability to run models in environments where python may be at a disadvantage in terms of performance.

 - Try optimized inference engines such as onnxruntime, tensorRT, lightseq, ctranslate-2, etc.  These engines often provide additional optimizations such as operator fusion, in addition to model quantization.

 - Try model distillation.
 This is more involved and often requires training data, but the potential gain can be large.
 For example, MiniLM achieves 99% the accuracy of the original BERT base model while being 2X faster.

-- Try task parallelism.
-Python’s GIL could affect effective multithreading, even for external native code.
-For a system with 32 vCPUs, two inference sessions each with 16 threads often have higher throughput than a single inference session with 32 threads.
-When testing multiple sessions, it is important to set torch.num_threads properly to avoid CPU contention.
+- If working on CPU, you can try core pinning.
+You can find more information on how to work with this [in this blog post](https://pytorch.org/tutorials/intermediate/torchserve_with_ipex#grokking-pytorch-intel-cpu-performance-from-first-principles).

 - For batch processing on sequences with different lengths, sequence bucketing could potentially improve the throughput by 2X.
 In this case, a simple implementation of sequence bucketing is to sort all input by sequence length before feeding them to the model, as this reduces unnecessary padding when batching the sequences.